berzerk0/Probable-Wordlists/Trend-Analysis.md

-# Probabable Password Trend Analysis
+# Probable Password Trend Analysis

 ### In order to get a better idea of the trends of secure and insecure passwords, I ran a portion of these lists through [DigiNinja's Pipal.](https://digi.ninja/projects/pipal.php)